 Sophisticated investor status delivers a greater range of freedom and exposure to a wider selection of investment opportunities.
 An investor opts out of retail investor protections, however, so it’s important to carefully consider the benefits of this status versus the increased risk exposure.
 You may also be interested in Angel Investing: Getting Started.

 Determining whether you are eligible for certification as a sophisticated investor is a complex process and must be carefully considered.
-For comprehensive guidance on sophisticated investor certification, reach out to Fullstack today.
+For assistance with a sophisticated investor certificate, contact the chartered accountants at Fullstack today.